VladGGDev/10/README.md

 # 10
- A simple platformer game developed with the MonoGame framework.
+A simple game engine and a platformer game alongside with it developed using the MonoGame framework and an LDtk library for level design.